 At Mereside Farm we follow EYFS statutory Framework and Development Matters which set the standards that all early years’ providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 Development matters is guidance to help us develop a curriculum that build on strengths and meet the needs of the children we care for.

 Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.

-There are seven areas of learning and development in the EYFS that we use to shape educational programmes at Mereside Farm and this is done through a wide range of play opportunities with a balance between child and adult led activities being crucial.
+There are seven areas of learning and development that we use to shape learning at Mereside Farm and this is done through a wide range of play opportunities with a balance between child and adult led activities being crucial.
 All areas of learning and development are important and inter-connected, however the three prime areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning.
 These are especially important with children under the age of 3 but form a strong basis for future learning for all children.
 This is because happy, secure children who are able to socialise and communicate with peers will find other learning much easier moving to school.
 These Prime areas are:

 Communication and language

 Involves children being provided with the opportunity to experience a language rich environment; develop confidence in expressing their wants, needs and feelings and being able to speak and listen in a variety of contexts

 Involves children being encouraged to be interactive and active in their learning and develop control, coordination and movement.
 They are supported in understanding the importance of physical activity and how to make informed healthy choices at meal times.

 Personal, social and emotional development.